-This argument alone should drive you to devote considerable effort to identify a niche.
-When you have a targeted blog, marketing becomes simpler than when you have an unfocused blog, and you will notice greater results with fewer efforts.
+This argument alone should drive you to devote considerable effort to identifying a niche.
+When you have a targeted blog, marketing becomes simpler than an unfocused blog, and you will notice more remarkable results with fewer efforts.

 Enhance your search engine exposure:

 Throughout your blogging career, you will need to understand and use SEO or Search Engine Optimization techniques, Lengthy Contents.
 Concentrating on a particular niche and providing relevant material continuously is one such technique.